Hidden Cameras, Audio Bugs, and GPS Devices: What Does South Dakota Law Say about Their Use?

-- Don’t change up your routine too much unless you have a reason to be concerned for your physical safety.
-It’s a scary situation to think that someone may be following or watching you for any reason.
-It’s tempting to change up your routine.
-If you want to find the device and (hopefully) press charges, you’ll need to remain calm.
+- Do not change up your routine too much unless you have a reason to be concerned for your physical safety.
+It is a scary situation to think that someone may be following or watching you for any reason.
+It is tempting to change up your routine.
+If you want to find the device and (hopefully) press charges, you will need to remain calm.
 You don’t want to tip them off.
 Stick to your routine (for now) as much as you can.

 - Get to a safe location and call Spy Catchers at 1-800-373-8726 to schedule an appointment to have a professional come and sweep your home, office, and vehicle.
 The call and the estimate are both free.
 We want to help you regain your privacy and your peace of mind!